-- If it is considered appropriate or necessary on the basis of the circumstances, the imposition of an immediate Provisional Suspension or interim measures may be imposed against any Participant by a PSO/MSO to whom a Respondent belongs to, after which further discipline or sanctions may be applied according to this policy. - 2.
+1. If it is considered appropriate or necessary on the basis of the circumstances, the imposition of an immediate Provisional Measure or interim measures may be imposed against any Participant by a PSO/MSO to whom a Respondent belongs to, after which further discipline or sanctions

+- may be applied according to this policy. - 2.
 The PSO/MSO may determine that an alleged incident is of such severity as to warrant the imposition of a Provisional Suspension of a Respondent pending completion of an investigation, criminal process, or the Med/Arb process. - 3.
-The Case Manager, upon the receipt of a complaint, may make non-binding recommendations to a PSO/MSO regarding an immediate Provisional Suspension or interim measures for a Respondent who belongs to the PSO/MSO if no such restrictions have been imposed by the PSO/MSO.
-Any such recommendations are not subject to appeal. - 4.
+The Case Manager, upon the receipt and acceptance of a complaint, may make non-binding recommendations to a PSO/MSO in the complaint summary regarding an immediate Provisional Measures for a Respondent who belongs to the PSO/MSO if no such restrictions have already been imposed by the PSO/MSO. - a) Any such recommendations are not subject to appeal. - b) A PSO/MSO is not required to follow the recommendations of the Case Manager regarding the implementation of Provisional Measures. - 4.
 Any Respondent against whom a Provisional Suspension or interim measure is imposed may make a preliminary request to the Mediator/Arbitrator to have the Provisional Suspension or interim measure lifted.
-Provisional Suspensions or interim measures shall only be lifted or revised in circumstances where the Respondent establishes that it would be manifestly unfair to maintain the Provisional Suspension or interim measures against them.

-5. Any decision not to lift a Provisional Suspension or interim measure shall not be subject to appeal.
+Provisional Suspensions or interim measures shall only be lifted or revised in circumstances where the Respondent establishes that it would be manifestly unfair to maintain the Provisional Suspension or interim measures against them. - 5.
+Any decision not to lift a Provisional Suspension or interim measure shall not be subject to appeal.